Perception is an activity of the brain, a process of the mind.

 The side silhouettes will almost always follow the directional rotation of the center figure, unless your awareness becomes divided.
 When this happens, there may be a lack of synchronicity among the figures for a short time, until focused awareness on the center figure reintegrates them all together once again.

 The power of suggestion plays a decisive role in human perception.
 Further- more, human awareness can accommodate differences and variations in perception, as you would have experienced in the course of watching the videos.
-This is reminiscent of the popular Sufi parable of the blind men who had never experienced an elephant.
+This is reminiscent of the popular Hindu parable of the blind men who had never experienced an elephant.